harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 If you replace the V you formed with your fingers with a Y, by using the same two fingers to form a V and now adding your long forearm, you have a very good model of the GH releasing system.

 The forearm extends to the stomach and that is where the hormone Ghrelin is made.
 Ghrelin is a hunger derived gut-hormone.
 It is capable of making its way to the pituitary where the GH releasing cells (somatotrophs) reside.
-Just like GHRH &amp; Somatostatin it also can contact the cell.
+Just like GHRH & Somatostatin it also can contact the cell.
 When it does it reduces Somatostatins effect.
 Ghrelin increases GH release.
 It does this in several ways -by encouraging the brain to release more GHRH, amplifying the effect of GHRH when it gets to the somatotroph, benefiting from GHRH being at the cell to amplify Ghrelin's own effect which is in part an increase in GH release and countering Somatostatin's stoppage effect at the cell.

 In fact Ghrelin can cause GH release all by itself even if Somatostatin is around.
 But Ghrelin makes the environment safe for GHRH to act and if GHRH acts when Ghrelin is there the result is what is called a synergistic GH release.
 Synergy means the amount is larger then each could have produced on its own.
 If Ghrelin would cause 5 units to be released and GHRH 2 units when you put them together synergy means the result is more then additive (5 + 2).
 The synergistic result may be 15 units.
 Why does synergy happen?
 GHRH and GHRP help each other... they make each other stronger.
 More complete fuller treatment of the topic available on the forum.